avansinformatica/I1.1-Programmeren-Lesmateriaal/_includes/week07/05-Interface.md

 }
 ```

 The real value of the `print` method of class `Printer` is that its parameter can be *whatever* class instance which implements our `Readable` interface.
-When we call the method of an object, the method will work regardless of the class of this object, as long as the object implements Readable.
+When we call the method of an object, the method will work regardless of the class of this object, as long as the object implements `Readable`.

 ```java
     SMS message = new SMS("teacher", "Wow, this printer is able to print them, actually!");